Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

 ### 5.2.1 for 25.09

--   Direct port of the 5.1.2 EasyConfig.
+-   Direct port of the 5.1.2 EasyConfig, but this one needed another patch to the pythonpackage EasyBlock to deal with a bug introduced in that version.

 ## Fixes needed to EasyConfigs